LakshyaKhatri/LakshyaKhatri/README.md

 - 🌱 I’m currently learning Julia language.
 - 👯 I’m looking to collaborate on Python Projects.
 - 🤔 I’m looking for help with my project idea of Twitter bot (ping me for more details).
-- 💬 Ask me about Python, Django, Django RF, Data Scraping (and more python stuff), Android (Java + Kotlin), Docker, Machine Learning, Julia.
+- 💬 Ask me about Python, Django, Django RF, Data Scraping (and more python stuff), Android (Java + Kotlin), Docker, Machine Learning and Julia.
 Oh!
 I almost forgot to mention Coffee.
 - 📫 How to reach me: [Twitter](https://twitter.com/lakshyakhatri_/), [LinkedIn](https://www.linkedin.com/in/lakshyakhatri/), [YouTube](https://www.youtube.com/channel/UCwxCn-dw6TWRpNhNOnRrRPQ/about).
 - 😄 Pronouns: He/Him.
 - ⚡ Fun fact: I'm learning to do a handstand.